-Scroll down for some good discounts on kids’ activities, and then keep scrolling for a big day-by-day list of kid-friendly events during break.
+Scroll down for some good discounts on kids’ activities, some ideas of things to do during break, and then keep scrolling for a big day-by-day list of 100+ kid-friendly events during break.

 Make sure to subscribe to Charlotte on the Cheap by email so you will learn about all the free and cheap events all year.
 Check out Groupons for kids’ activities in the Charlotte area, including museums, skating, trampoline parks and much, much more!

-- Santa (and more) at Bass Pro Shops: Every day through December 24th, kids can meet Santa (free photo op), create crafts and play games at Bass Pro Shops at Concord Mills.
-It takes place at Cabela’s, in Fort Mill, too, on the same schedule.
-It’s all free.
+- Santa (and more) at Bass Pro Shops: Every day through December 24th, 2021, kids can meet Santa and get a free picture at Bass Pro Shops at Concord Mills, and at Cabela’s, in Fort Mill, SC.

 - Sea-Life Aquarium: Sea-Life Aquarium, at Concord Mills, offers kids a close up look at fish and other aquatic creatures.
-To save money, go on Tuesday.
-One kid is free with a paying adult.
-Adult tickets are discounted to $15 on Tuesdays.
-And additional kids get in for just $5.
+Through January 3rd, 2022, enjoy Sea Lights.
+Prices vary.

 - Visit ImaginOn: There’s always something fun and free for kids of all ages, from toddlers to teens, at ImaginOn, including the children’s library; Studio I, where teens and families can create videos; the StoryLab, computers that allow kids to create stories; and much more.
-In addition, check out the Charlotte Mecklenburg Library website for free programs at ImaginOn and all the other libraries.
-You’ll find movies, story times, PAWS to Read (kids read to dogs), video gaming and much more.
 Free.